publiccodeyml/publiccode.yml/schema.md

 * Type: array of strings
 * Presence: optional

-This key explicitly includes certain countries in the intended audience, i.e. the software was explicitly claims compliance with specific processes, technologies or laws.
+This key explicitly includes certain countries in the intended audience, i.e. the software explicitly claims compliance with specific processes, technologies or laws.
 All countries are specified using lowercase
 ISO 3166-1 alpha-2 two-letter country codes.

 ### Key `intendedAudience/unsupportedCountries`